Battle Chasers

+Battle Chasers is an American fantasy comic book series written and illustrated by Joe Madureira.
+First published by Image Comics as part of WildStorm's Cliffhanger imprint (founded by Madureira with J. Scott Campbell and Humberto Ramos), the series left that imprint in 2001, after which was published by Image Comics' central office.

-Battle Chasers is an American fantasy comic book series by Joe Madureira, launched in April 1998.
-It was characterized by scheduling problems, with an average of about six months between issues, including a delay of 16 months for issue #7.
-Madureira produced a total of nine issues in four years (publishing two to three a year), a pace for which he was criticized.
+The series was characterized by scheduling problems, with an average of about six months between issues, including a delay of 16 months for issue #7.
+Madureira produced a total of nine issues in four years (publishing two to three a year), a pace for which he was criticized, before leaving the comic industry to pursue a career as a video game designer.
+The cliffhanger ending of issue #9 was not resolved for over 20 years; issue #10 was originally scheduled for November 2001, put on indefinite hiatus with Madureira's exit from the industry, and returned only as abstract plans and concept drawings from 2017 to early 2023.
+It was published in June 2023 and continued the plot after a two-page recap.

-Originally published by WildStorm under its Cliffhanger imprint (founded by Madureira with J. Scott Campbell and Humberto Ramos), the series moved to Image Comics in 2001.

-The last issue, #9, was published in August 2001 and had a cliffhanger ending that was never concluded, as #10 (scheduled for November 2001) was not released for over 20 years; Joe Madureira left the comic industry to pursue a career as a video game designer.
-In February 2023, Image Comics announced a planned release of issue #10, scheduled for June of that year.

 Publication history

 Battle Chasers was one of the initial three comic book series published under the Cliffhanger label, which Madureira founded with fellow artists J. Scott Campbell (Danger Girl) and Humberto Ramos (Crimson) for Jim Lee's Image Comics imprint, WildStorm.
-When, effective in 1999, Wildstorm was sold to DC Comics, the Cliffhanger titles moved along, and issues 5 through 8 of Battle Chasers were published by DC, until Madureira left the publisher, and released Battle Chasers #9 through Image Comics.
+When, effective in 1999, WildStorm was sold to DC Comics, the Cliffhanger titles moved along, and issues 5 through 8 of Battle Chasers were published by DC, until Madureira left the publisher, and released Battle Chasers #9 through Image Comics.
 Madureira canceled Battle Chasers #10, and placed the series "on hold" after forming a game development company called Tri-Lunar with Tim Donley and Greg Peterson.

-When it was announced in August 2005 that Madureira would return to the comic industry, working on a then-unspecified project with Jeph Loeb for Marvel Comics (which was later revealed to be The Ultimates 3), he also stated that a conclusion to Battle Chasers is "one of those things that I think about every once in a while, and not having finished it bums me out… I would love to do it at some point, but it would be very far out."
+When it was revealed in August 2005 that Madureira would return to the comic industry, working on a then-unspecified project with Jeph Loeb for Marvel Comics (which was later revealed to be The Ultimates 3), he also stated that a conclusion to Battle Chasers is "one of those things that I think about every once in a while, and not having finished it bums me out… I would love to do it at some point, but it would be very far out".
 Joe Madureira said that he planned to release issue #10, starting directly where issue #9 ended, and two more issues as part of a 3-part story arc some time after the release of Battle Chasers: Nightwar in October 2017.
 After several years of further delays, he posted unlettered preview pages to Twitter in March 2021.
-Nearly two more years passed before, at the end of February 2023, Image Comics announced a planned release date for June of 2023, featuring a new story arc and art by Lullabi.
+Nearly two more years passed, and Image Comics published it in June 2023, featuring art by Lullabi and a new story arc.